 Carl McColman is a contemplative writer, speaker, teacher, soul friend, and storyteller.

 He is the author of numerous books, including Eternal Heart, Answering the Contemplative Call, An Invitation to Celtic Wisdom and Unteachable Lessons.
 The New Big Book of Christian Mysticism, a revised and expanded edition of one of his most popular books is scheduled for publication in the summer of 2021.
 He is currently writing a book on the distinctive mystical wisdom in the Bible.
 His books cover a variety of spiritual perspectives, from Christian mysticism and contemplative living, to Celtic wisdom, earth-centered and pagan spirituality, and Wicca.
 Carl is himself a practicing Christian who maintains a strong ecumenical and interfaith-friendly approach to his work.

 Several of Carl’s books have won awards or recognition, notably Befriending Silence which won the 2015 “Georgia Author of the Year” award in the field of inspirational/religious writing.
 His work has been warmly endorsed by many leading voices in the field of Christian spirituality, such as bestselling author Brian D. McLaren who said, “If you don’t know about Carl McColman and his work, you should.”

 Carl studied at James Madison University (BA, English) and George Mason University (MA, Professional Writing and Editing).
-His formation in the spiritual life includes training with the Shalem Institute in Washington, DC; the Institute for Pastoral Studies in Atlanta (under the direction of John Westerhoff); and the Monastery of the Holy Spirit in Conyers, GA; where Carl is a Life-Professed Lay Cistercian: a layperson under formal spiritual guidance with the Trappist monks.
+His formation in the spiritual life includes training and formation with the Shalem Institute in Washington, DC; the Institute for Pastoral Studies in Atlanta (under the direction of John Westerhoff); and the Monastery of the Holy Spirit in Conyers, GA; where Carl is a Life-Professed Lay Cistercian: a layperson under formal spiritual guidance with the Trappist monks.

-After a career as a bookseller, he entered into full-time lay ministry as a retreat director, writer and speaker.
-Since 2016 he and his wife have served as adult catechists, co-directing the RCIA (Rite of Christian Initiation) process at their parish.
+Carl maintains a busy schedule doing work he loves — as a writer, blogger, podcaster, retreat leader, speaker/teacher, and spiritual companion.
 He is a commissioned Centering Prayer presenter with Contemplative Outreach of North Georgia, and a spiritual director serving individuals both in metro Atlanta and online.